cklxx/mini-sglang/README.md

 The benchmark prints token counts, wall-clock duration, and throughput for all three so you can evaluate orchestration overhead.

 Logs at INFO level narrate every prefill/decode stream chunk so beginners can follow the full flow.
 Summaries include token counts and throughput for each path.
+When no flags are provided the local benchmark now uses a longer workload by default (`max_new_tokens=1024`, `repeat=3`) so GPU runs have enough work to outweigh startup overhead.
+Use `--max-new-tokens` and `--repeat` to shorten quick tests.

 Start HTTP server:
 ```bash